Black Day of the Indiana General Assembly: Background

 Isaac P. Gray, a former Republican, was elected as a Democratic governor of Indiana in 1884 along with Democratic lieutenant governor Mahlon D. Manson.
 Gray desired to be elected by the Indiana General Assembly to the United States Senate, but Democrats did not want him to rise farther because of his opposition to slavery and his support of rights for former slaves.
 To create an issue in an attempt to eliminate his candidacy, they convinced Manson to resign from office.
 In the debate for selecting a candidate to replace him, Democrats argued that without a sitting lieutenant governor, the governor should not be sent to the US Senate because there would be no one who could readily fill his position.

 Still desiring to be elected, Gray met with the Indiana attorney general and Secretary of State to determine the legality of electing a lieutenant governor during a midterm election.
 They both agreed that it would be legal, so the Secretary of State set forth an announcement that an election for the office would take place in the 1886 mid-term election.
 Gray wanted a Democrat to be elected, hoping that Democrats would support his bid for the Senate knowing that a Democrat would succeed him as governor.
 Democrats and Republicans each put forward a candidate for governor, and Republican candidate Robert S. Robertson won.

 Before the legislative session of 1887 began, Democrats had filed a court appeal to prevent Robertson from being seated, citing the election as unconstitutional.
 When the legislative session began in January, Republicans immediately began making a commotion during the opening prayer.
-Democrats ignored the Republican minority, and proceeded to elect their own lieutenant governor, Alonzo Green Smith.
+Democrats ignored the Republican minority, and proceeded to elect their own lieutenant governor, Alonzo G. Smith.
 Republicans then likewise filed a court case to prevent Smith from being seated.
 The Marion County Court of Appeals then ordered that neither Robertson nor Smith should be seated until the Indiana Supreme Court could decide on the matter.

 When the Supreme Court came to session and took the case, the justices decided in favor of Robertson.
 They stated that the constitution did not put in place any restriction on such an election, and that a candidate elected by popular vote could not be replaced merely by the vote of the Senate.